 |ENGR 501 - Engineering Data Analysis||MCHE 513 - Intermediate Dynamics|

 Thesis Option Students pursuing the thesis option must complete 24 units of course work and 6 thesis research hours.
 Of the 24 units of course work, 12 are college and departmental core courses.
 The remaining 12 units shall consist of additional graduate courses from the MCHE department or approved graduate courses from science, mathematics or other engineering departments.
 Up to 3 units of the MSME coursework may be independent study courses.
+No more than 9 graduate credit hours may be below the 500 level, and of these, courses must be 4XXG courses.
 All graduate courses must be approved by both the committee chairperson and the department graduate coordinator.

 Non-thesis Option Students pursuing the non-thesis option must complete 33 units of coursework and 3 units of non-thesis research.
 Of the 33 units of course work, 12 are college and departmental core courses.
 The remaining 21 units shall consist of additional graduate courses from the MCHE department or approved graduate courses from science, mathematics or other engineering departments.
 Up to 3 units of the MSME coursework may be independent study courses.
+No more than 12 graduate credit hours may be below the 500 level, and of these, courses must be 4XXG courses.
 All graduate courses must be approved by both the committee chairperson and the department graduate coordinator.
-Non-thesis students are also required to pass a written exam covering at least three technical subjects and an oral exam.
+Non-thesis students are also required to pass an oral exam.

 Graduate Assistantships Graduate assistantships are available on a competitive basis.
 Students with a BSME who are accepted into the graduate program are automatically considered for departmental assistantships.
 Departmental assistantships may take the form of tuition waivers or a tuition waiver + stipend.
 Students receiving departmental assistantships are expected to work 10 – 20 hours per week for the department as graders or lab monitors.
 Graduate students supported by individual faculty members on research grants are expected to work on the funded project.
 Student entering the program without a BSME must complete three quarters of the leveling courses (listed below) before being considered for graduate assistantships.
 Students interested in specific research areas are encouraged to contact professors doing work in that area.